mcdeck/van-porten.de/_posts/2016-05-09-fixing-boot-camp-wifi-issues.md

 author: Oliver van Porten
 redirect_from:
   - /2016/05/fixing-boot-camp-wifi-issues/

+excerpt: In this post we look at how to fix Boot Camp WiFi issues

 ---
 After installing Windows 10 on my old MacBook Air I ran into some problems with my WiFi.
 Specifically, WiFi drops every so often when using Boot Camp.
 The network connection simply stalls for some time and then I would manually need to reconnect the connection to make it work again.